IssahAsiedu/comic_center/README.md

 2. Supabase

 ## Features
-1. Bookmark Marvel Comics and Series
+1. Bookmark Marvel Comics and Series.
-2. Search for characters, comics and series
+2. Search for characters, comics and series.
 3. Showcase pages that will enable you get the comic from Marvel.
-4. Save Comic Posters
+4. Save Comic Posters.

 ## Preview
 link to be added